TheNotary/ruby-gems/body.md

+## Gem Extraction, Square 1

 So now that you know the anatomy of a gem, we can start working.
 Gem extraction at it's best is a matter of copy and pasting.

-Where do I paste in my code?
+> Where do I paste in my code?

-Right!
-How about `lib/kewl_crypto.rb`
+*Right!
+How about `lib/kewl_crypto.rb`*

 Let's take a peak at that file now.